ryands17/nexus-auth/README.md

 ### 2. Set up the database

-For this example, you'll use a simple [SQLite database](https://www.sqlite.org/index.html).
+This uses a simple [SQLite database](https://www.sqlite.org/index.html).

 **_Note_**: You can delete the migrations folder to create your own new migrations